syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 {% endtabs %}

+## Measuring a string

+The Essential PDF allows you to measure a string using the PdfFont and returns size of the given text.
+Refer to the following code sample.

+{% tabs %}

+{% highlight c# %}

+//Create the new PDF document

+PdfDocument document = new PdfDocument();

+//Add a page to the document

+PdfPage page = document.Pages.Add();

+//Create PDF graphics for the page

+PdfGraphics graphics = page.Graphics;

+//Create a new PDF font instance

+PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

+string text = "Hello World!";

+//Measure the text

+SizeF size = font.MeasureString(text);

+//Draw string to the PDF page

+graphics.DrawString(text, font, PdfBrushes.Black, new RectangleF(PointF.Empty, size));

+//Save the document

+document.Save("Output.pdf");

+//Close the document

+document.Close(true);

+{% endhighlight %}

+{% highlight vb.net %}

+'Create the new PDF document

+Dim document As New PdfDocument()

+'Add a page to the document

+Dim page As PdfPage = document.Pages.Add()

+'Create PDF graphics for the page

+Dim graphics As PdfGraphics = page.Graphics

+'Create a new PDF font instance

+Dim font As PdfFont = New PdfStandardFont(PdfFontFamily.Helvetica, 12)

+Dim text As String = "Hello World!"

+'Measure the text

+Dim size As SizeF = font.MeasureString(text)

+'Draw string to the PDF page

+graphics.DrawString(text, font, PdfBrushes.Black, New RectangleF(PointF.Empty, size))

+'Save the document

+document.Save("Output.pdf")

+'Close the document

+document.Close(True)

+{% endhighlight %}

+{% highlight UWP %}

+//Create the new PDF document

+PdfDocument document = new PdfDocument();

+//Add a page to the document

+PdfPage page = document.Pages.Add();

+//Create PDF graphics for the page

+PdfGraphics graphics = page.Graphics;

+//Create a new PDF font instance

+PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

+string text = "Hello World!";

+//Measure the text

+SizeF size = font.MeasureString(text);

+//Draw string to the PDF page

+graphics.DrawString(text, font, PdfBrushes.Black, new RectangleF(PointF.Empty, size));

+//Save the document as stream

+MemoryStream stream = new MemoryStream();

+await document.SaveAsync(stream);

+//Close the document instances

+document.Close(true);

+//Save the stream as PDF document file in local machine.
+Refer to the PDF/UWP section for respective code samples

+Save(stream, "Output.pdf");

+{% endhighlight %}

+{% highlight ASP.NET Core %}

+//Create the new PDF document

+PdfDocument document = new PdfDocument();

+//Add a page to the document

+PdfPage page = document.Pages.Add();

+//Create PDF graphics for the page

+PdfGraphics graphics = page.Graphics;

+//Create a new PDF font instance

+PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

+string text = "Hello World!";

+//Measure the text

+SizeF size = font.MeasureString(text);

+//Draw string to th ePDF page

+graphics.DrawString(text, font, PdfBrushes.Black, new RectangleF(PointF.Empty, size));

+//Creating the stream object

+MemoryStream stream = new MemoryStream();

+//Save the document as stream

+document.Save(stream);

+//If the position is not set to '0', then the PDF will be empty.

+stream.Position = 0;

+//Close the document

+document.Close(true);

+//Defining the ContentType for PDF file.

+string contentType = "application/pdf";

+//Define the file name

+string fileName = "Output.pdf";

+//Creates a FileContentResult object by using the file contents, content type, and file name

+return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight Xamarin %}

+//Create the new PDF document

+PdfDocument document = new PdfDocument();

+//Add a page to the document

+PdfPage page = document.Pages.Add();

+//Create PDF graphics for the page

+PdfGraphics graphics = page.Graphics;

+//Create a new PDF font instance

+PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 12);

+string text = "Hello World!";

+//Measure the text

+SizeF size = font.MeasureString(text);

+//Draw string to the PDF page

+graphics.DrawString(text, font, PdfBrushes.Black, new RectangleF(PointF.Empty, size));

+//Save the document as stream

+MemoryStream stream = new MemoryStream();

+document.Save(stream);

+//Close the document instances

+document.Close(true);

+//Save the stream into PDF file

+//The operation in Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
+Refer to the PDF/Xamarin section for respective code samples

+if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+{
+    Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Output.pdf", "application/pdf", stream);
+}
+else
+{
+    Xamarin.Forms.DependencyService.Get<ISave>().Save("Output.pdf", "application/pdf", stream);
+}

+{% endhighlight %}

+{% endtabs %}

 ## Embedding fonts and working with Unicode text

 To embed a font or display Unicode text in the document, the ‘Unicode’ Boolean parameter of the PdfTrueTypeFont constructor has to be set to true.
 The following code illustrates the same.